Brewers vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Dane Dunning (9-4) will take the mound for the Rangers, his 19th start of the season.
+- The Rangers will hand the ball to Max Scherzer (12-4) for his 23rd start of the season.

 |Opponent